-Mentor Eligibility: Librarians who have successfully gone through the ISU library's promotion process and have achieved a rank of Librarian II or higher are eligible to serve as potential mentors.
-Potential mentors must exhibit positive attitudes about working at ISU Library and ISU and have good interpersonal skills.
+Mentor Eligibility: In FY23, the library changed its promotion process for Academic Librarians.
+To a small extent, this may impact eligibility requirements for serving as a mentor in the library's Mentoring Program.
+As of this writing (March 22, 2023), eligibility requirements remain as follows: Librarians who have successfully gone through the ISU library's promotion process and have achieved a rank of Librarian II or higher, or are faculty librarians, are eligible to serve as potential mentors.
+Alternatively, interested librarians who enter as AL III or higher can also elect to serve as a mentor without having yet completed their own first promotion at ISU Library.
+Potential mentors must exhibit positive attitudes toward helping new librarians navigate this new environment and have good interpersonal skills.
 Mentors must commit necessary time and energy to the mentoring partnership!
-Ordinarily, mentors will be of a higher rank than their mentee, and must have successfully gone through the library's promotion process in order to ensure informed guidance and discussions on promotion as well as professional development.
+Ordinarily, mentors in the program will be of a higher rank than their mentee, and must have successfully gone through the library's promotion process in order to ensure informed guidance and discussions on promotion as well as professional development.
 Thus, a Librarian I would typically be mentored by a Librarian II or higher, and so on.
 Ordinarily, mentors will not be the mentee's direct supervisor.
 The supervisor will already be meeting with the mentee, and one of the goals of the mentoring program is to widen the professional network of "new to ISU" librarians and provide access to objective, experienced, and informed professional staff.
 For the same reason, mentors and mentees need not be in the same department or division.

 Note that as our program develops, we may adjust these guidelines.